Symptoms and Treatment as Shared by Delhi’s Top Surgeon for Treating Fissures

 - Bright red blood on the stool or toilet paper post your bowel movement

-- A visible crack in the skin nearer to the anus
+- A visible crack in the skin.

 - A small lump or skin tag on the skin nearby the fissure